Cycling China – Bicycle Touring Across [Itineraries and Tips]

 Connectivity – WiFi in China

 Wifi in China, in hotels and public places, is generally rather slow, and since it is essential to use a VPN to connect to everything that is censored in China (what we know as the Internet), the connection becomes even slower.
-Mobile internet connection is instead much faster.
+Mobile internet connection is much faster.

-Getting a Chinese SIM card is a pretty straightforward process, you’ll just need your passport and a bit of patience.
+Getting a Chinese SIM card is a pretty straightforward process; you’ll just need your passport and a bit of patience.

 Language and communication